ghofrane1122/Android-Memory-Forensics-with-Volatility3/README.md

 > *Note: Some plugins executed successfully but returned limited data due to Android’s architecture.
 For example, `bash`, `malfind`, and `check_creds` may be of low value unless the device is rooted or uses traditional Linux shells.*

 ---

+## Want to Try It Yourself?

+You’ll find everything you need in this [Google Drive folder](https://your-drive-link-here).

+It contains four folders:

+- **`volatility3`**, **`memory_dump`**, and **`btf2json-android`** — These are the exact working directories we used during the project.
+You can download them and directly run the analysis using the same commands we documented.
+- **`starter_pack`** — This folder includes only the essential files: our memory dump and the generated Volatility 3 profile.
+If you're looking for a quick start, just place these files into the appropriate directories as described at the beginning of this README and begin your Android memory forensics journey.

+---